nancybird/admixplorer/README.md

 sample_age_est:	Whether to estimate sample ages for ancient individuals (default TRUE, if FALSE will use the midpoint of the range)

 plot:	Whether to create plots (default TRUE, creates plots of coindence matrix and cluster means to inform on cluster numbers)

+apply_date_filter: whether to filter out admixture dates <2 and >200 (use for GT and DATES but not for special analyses of very old admixture)

   <!-- badges: start -->